andr-ew/ndls/README.md

 ## start

-luanch the script from the norns [SELECT](https://monome.org/docs/norns/play/#select) menu. those unable to access the SELECT menu can launch the script from the browser via maiden:
+luanch the script from the norns [SELECT](https://monome.org/docs/norns/play/#select) menu. those unable to access the SELECT menu can launch the script from the browser via the maiden REPL:

 ```
 norns.script.load('/home/we/dust/code/ndls/ndls.lua')